2022 Robbinsville Township Budget Adopted by Council

 ROBBINSVILLE, NJ – (June 9, 2022) - Robbinsville Township Council Thursday adopted the 2022 municipal budget of $25.7 million.

-Following nine consecutive years of either flat or reduced municipal taxes, the budget contains a proposed municipal increase to 53.9 cents per every $100 of assessed value – up from 51.8 cents.
+Following nine consecutive years of either flat or reduced municipal taxes, the budget contains a municipal increase to 53.9 cents per every $100 of assessed value – up from 51.8 cents.
 That translates to an approximately $76 municipal increase per household in 2022.
 The average assessed home value in Robbinsville is $378,600.
 A penny in the Robbinsville tax rate is worth $265,905.75.

 2022 Adopted Budget